The Ecumenical Institute of Theology

 Unit of Credit

 Most courses are designed to yield three graduate credits.
 Full-time study is normally nine (9) or more credits per semester.
-Most Ecumenical Institute of Theology students are part-time students taking one or two courses each semester.
-(See also Course Load.)
+Most St. Mary’s Ecumenical Institute students are part-time students taking one or two courses each semester.

 Grading System